AdithyaKotian/AI-Decision-Experimentation-Impact-Platform/README.md

 ---

-## Why This Project Stands Out
+## Why This Project
-This is not a typical ML demo.
 It demonstrates product-oriented ML thinking by combining experimentation, KPI analysis, and cost-aware decision-making.
 The platform reflects how AI-driven decisions are designed and evaluated in real production systems.